-Name Project ID FFY 2023 CTPS UPWP Budget FFY 2023 Work Progress and Products Proposed FFY 2024 CTPS Budget FFY 2024 Planned Transportation Equity 8524 \$177,000 Completed a 2022 Title VI Triennial Report \$210,000 Activities generally rel Program Completed a 2023 Coordinated Public Transit-Human Services Transportation Plan Completing continued metrics and building a Began developing analyses that identify transportation inequities in preparation for building them into an online dashboard Developing an approx and disproportionate Conducted DI/DB analysis for the LRTP Supporting Scenario I Supported the MPO's public engagement program in Supporting scoring ch criteria engagement with Title VI, EJ, and other nondiscrimination Updating the MPO's E analysis results from the Provided technical support to the LRTP Needs Assessment, TIP, and MPO-guided studies Maintained equity Census data for the MPO Supported project-related EJ analyses Air Quality Conformity Determinations and Support 8424 \$21,500 Coordinated with external partners such as MassDOT, FHWA, and EPA on topics related to air quality, greenhouse gas emissions, and CMAQ \$35,000 Activities generally remain include coordination with e performing project-level an Provided technical support for the air quality conformity and greenhouse gas sections of the TIP and LRTP the TIP and determine CMA CMAQ consultation commi greenhouse gas analysis fo Assessed regional projects in eSTIP for greenhouse gas reporting requirements conformity language to refl other tasks as needed.
-Conducted project-level air quality analysis for projects in the TIP.
-Prepared material and voted on behalf of the Boston Region for the annual CMAQ consultation committee meeting Connected with USGAO and Volpe to answer questions about greenhouse gas emissions reporting Attended webinars related to emissions, air quality, and federal funding sources in the same year to year, and will h external partners on air quality topics, analyses to estimate emissions for MAQ eligibility, attending the annual mittee meeting, supporting a regional for the LRTP, updating the air quality reflect the most recent regulations, and
+Name Project ID FFY 2023 CTPS UPWP Budget FFY 2023 Work Progress and Products Proposed FFY 2024 CTPS Budget FFY 2024 Planned Work Progress and Products Transportation Equity 8524 \$177,000 Completed a 2022 Title VI Triennial Report \$251,200 Activities generally remain the same year to year.
+Program Completed a 2023 Coordinated Public Transit-Human Services Transportation Plan Completing continued development of equity performance metrics and building a dashboard to display them Began developing analyses that identify transportation inequities in preparation for building them into an online Developing an approach for identifying disparate impacts and disproportionate burdens in the TIP dashboard Supporting Scenario Planning for the LRTP Conducted DI/DB analysis for the LRTP Supporting scoring changes to the TIP project selection Supported the MPO's public engagement program in engagement with Title VI, EJ, and other nondiscrimination criteria DODUIGUOUS Updating the MPO's DI/DB application to reflect the DI/DB analysis results from the most recent LRTP, Destination 2050.
+Provided technical support to the LRTP Needs Assessment, TIP, and MPO-guided studies Maintained equity Census data for the MPO Supported project-related EJ analyses Air Quality Conformity Determinations and Support 8424 8424 \$21,500 Coordinated with external partners such as MassDOT, FHWA, and EPA on topics related to air quality, greenhouse gas emissions, and CMAQ ics related to air quality, greenhouse gas CMAQ cal support for the air quality conformity and sections of the TIP and LRTP nal projects in eSTIP for greenhouse gas rements ject-level air quality analysis for projects in the ial and voted on behalf of the Boston Region CMAQ consultation committee meeting uUSGAO and Volpe to answer questions about Activities generally remain the same year to year, and will include coordination with external partners on air quality topics, performing project-level analyses to estimate emissions for Provided technical support for the air quality conformity and greenhouse gas sections of the TIP and LRTP the TIP and determine CMAQ eligibility, attending the annual CMAQ consultation committee meeting, supporting a regional greenhouse gas analysis for the LRTP, updating the air quality report Assessed regional projects in eSTIP for greenhouse gas reporting requirements conformity language to reflect the most recent regulations, and Conducted project-level air quality analysis for projects in the TIP.
+Prepared material and voted on behalf of the Boston Region for the annual CMAQ consultation committee meeting Connected with USGAO and Volpe to answer questions about greenhouse gas emissions reporting Attended webinars related to emissions, air quality, and federal funding sources